Sheldon Moldoff: 1950s and 1960s

 In 1953, Moldoff became one of the primary Batman ghost artists who, along with Win Mortimer and Dick Sprang, drew stories credited to Bob Kane, following Kane's style and under Kane's supervision.
 While Sprang ghosted as a DC employee, Moldoff, in a 1994 interview given while Kane was alive, described his own secret arrangement:

 I worked for Bob Kane as a ghost from '53 to '67.
 DC didn't know that I was involved; that was the handshake agreement I had with Bob: 'You do the work don't say anything, Shelly, and you've got steady work'.
 No, he didn't pay great, but it was steady work, it was security.
 I knew that we had to do a minimum of 350 to 360 pages a year.
 Also, I was doing other work at the same time for [editors] Jack Schiff and Murray Boltinoff at DC.
 They didn't know I was working on Batman for Bob. ...
 So I was busy.
 Between the two, I never had a dull year, which is the compensation I got for being Bob's ghost, for keeping myself anonymous.

 Moldoff and various writers created several new characters for the Batman franchise including the Batmen of All Nations, Ace the Bat-Hound, the original Batwoman, the Calendar Man, Mr. Freeze, Bat-Mite, the original Bat-Girl, and the second Clayface.
 Most of these characters were phased out in 1964 after a change in editors.
 Gardner Fox and Moldoff revived the Riddler in Batman #171 (May 1965).
-Other Batman foes introduced by Moldoff include Poison Ivy and the Spellbinder.
+Moldoff designed the original Spellbinder.
+Moldoff got to pencil the first Poison Ivy story, but her design was already in place by her original creator Carmine Infantino.

 Moldoff was let go by DC in 1967, along with many other prominent writers and artists who had made demands for health and retirement benefits.
 His final Batman stories were published in Batman #199 and Detective Comics #372 (both cover dated February 1968).
 He turned to animation, doing storyboards for such animated TV series as Courageous Cat and Minute Mouse, and wrote and drew promotional comic books given away to children at the Burger King, Big Boy, Red Lobster, and Captain D's restaurant and fast-food chains, as well as through the Atlanta Braves Major League Baseball team.
 When Moldoff illustrated a chapter of the Evan Dorkin project Superman and Batman: World's Funnest in 2000, it was his first work for DC Comics in over 30 years.